planningcenter/api-docs/source/includes/_people.md

 where[sequence] | _integer_ | query on a specific sequence
 offset | _integer_ | get results from given offset
 per_page | _integer_ | how many records to return per page (min=1, max=100, default=25)
+order | value | prefix with a hyphen (-value) to reverse the order order | sequence | prefix with a hyphen (-sequence) to reverse the order

 ### Get a single Field Option